renakdata17/barndoor-python-sdk/README.md

    sdk = await bd.login_interactive(port=60000)
    ```

-The SDK will spin up the local callback server on that port and embed the new URL in the Auth0 request.
-Just make sure the same URL is whitelisted in Auth0.
+The SDK will spin up the local callback server on that port and embed the new URL in the request.

 The examples expect a `.env` file next to each script containing: